 I’ve never been the sportiest person, and my running journey began in my 30s.
 When I signed up for my first marathon, I didn’t even own a pair of trainers.
 People laughed, thinking I was insane, but six months later, I ran it.

 The challenge of covering 26.2 miles both excited and sickened me.
 I never believed I could do it, but not only did I finish, I enjoyed it (although, at that moment, I vowed ‘never again’—a promise I reconsidered and eventually ran a second marathon a year later).

-In a few months, I’ll be running marathon number eight… and I’ll be honest, it doesn’t get any easier – probably because I know what’s coming.
+In a few months, I’ll be running my eighth marathon, and I’ll be honest—it doesn’t get any easier.
+Perhaps because I know what to expect.

-I’d say the marathon itself is actually the ‘easy’ bit.
-It is the months of preparation and training that’s tough.
-It takes as much mental strength, if not more than physical strength.
-Friends have said they wish they had my focus and determination, as once I set myself a goal – I crack on and do all I can to achieve it.
-I’m too stubborn to quit – which definitely helps in this endurance malarkey.
+The marathon itself is the ‘easy’ part; it’s the months of preparation and training that are tough.
+It demands as much mental strength, if not more, than physical strength.
+Friends have expressed admiration for my focus and determination, as I am too stubborn to quit—something that certainly helps in this endurance malarkey.

 Here are my top tips for training for your first marathon:

-- If you can’t hold a conversation on your long run then you are going too fast.
+- If you can’t hold a conversation during your long run, you’re going too fast.

-- Cross that finish line feeling awesome – because you are! ❤️
+- Cross the finish line feeling awesome because you are! ❤️